ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.1.6 TSP ID Validator
-MOSIP system can perform TSP ID validation against a defined TSP ID policy

 Upon receiving a request to perform data validation on TSP ID with input parameters (TSP ID), the system validate TSP ID as per the TSP ID generation logic
 1. Validates if the request has the following input parameters.
    * TSP ID
 2. Validates TSP ID as per the TSP ID generation Policy
 1. In case of Exceptions system triggers relevant error messages

-Respond with the required result (Valid/Invalid)
+1. Responds with the required result (Valid/Invalid)

-Raise an alert in case of listed exceptions as defined below:
+1. Raises an alert in case of listed exceptions as defined below:

 ### <p align="left"> **1.
 Type: Success – Info Message**